-So, Why Do Cats Not Want to Come Inside at Night?
+Why Do Cats Not Want to Come Inside at Night?

+There is plenty of research on cats’ nighttime habits to support this claim.
 In a study from the University of Georgia, researchers traced 55 cats with small cameras to see what they were up to at night.
 With over 37 hours of footage to analyze, researchers found some noticeable trends.

-Cats do, indeed, spend much of their time hunting their prey, which is also largely active during dusk and dawn.
+The study found that cats do spend much of their time hunting their prey, which is also largely active during dusk and dawn.
 This study took place in the Atlanta area, so the most common prey was small lizards and voles, which are small rodents related to hamsters.

 With your cats having the ability to get into anything, venture far off, or be potentially in dangerous situations, you’re probably thinking you want your cat inside at night.
 It’s better safe than sorry, right?